 While Cuba might come as an extreme example due to its governmental regulations, let’s take a look at more obvious destinations.
 According to stats provided by United Nations Environmental Programme (UNEP):

-“For every US$100 spent on a tour holiday by a tourist, only around US$5 actually stays in a developing-country destination’s economy.”
+“For every US$100 spent on a touring holiday by a tourist, only around US$5 actually stays in a developing-country destination’s economy.”

 Can you actually believe it?
 Only $5 stays in the country and boosts its economy.
 Strictly speaking your expensive holidays in The Gambia or Goa isn’t benefiting the place in any way.
 Due to foreign-owned operations bypassing the local financial operations almost entirely causing a Tourist Leakage.